Classic 1942 horror film produced by Val Lewton

 - He's also hilariously Freudian, absolutely convinced that her belief comes entirely from her own mind, despite it being established as a folktale from her Serbia.

-- Horror Doesn't Settle for Simple Tuesday — Amy runs outside into a blizzard and is nearly strangled by Barbara on Christmas Eve.
+- Horror Doesn't Settle for Simple Tuesday — Amy runs outside into a blizzard and is nearly strangled by Barbara during the Christmas season.

 - Imaginary Friend: Irena to Amy.
 It is unclear if she exists only in Amy's imagination or not.